-The designated supervisor shall be responsible for ensuring that each OSJ and any branch office that supervises one or more non-branch location is inspected at least annually (on a calendar-year basis); every branch office that does not supervise one or more non-branch locations is inspected at least every three years; and every non-branch location is inspected on a regular periodic schedule.
+The designated supervisor shall be responsible for ensuring that each OSJ and any branch office that supervises one or more non-branch location is inspected at least annually (on a calendar-year basis); every branch office that does not supervise one or more non-branch locations, and every non-branch Residential Supervisory Location (RSL), is inspected at least every three years; and every non-branch location is inspected on a regular periodic schedule.
 The frequency of inspection regarding the Firm's branch offices are recorded on a Branch Office Frequency Review Cycle.
+All branch/non-branch inspections will be conducted onsite unless the Firm is otherwise enrolled in the Remote Inspection Pilot Program via opt-in process within the appropriate enrollment date(s) as specified above (see Pilot Program Opt-In/Out Enrollment Periods for Eligible Firms).

 The following examination frequency shall apply to the following office classifications:

-- Each OSJ and any branch office that supervises one or more non-branch locations- at least annually (on a calendar-year basis) - Each Branch office that does not supervise one or more non-branch locations- at least every three years Each Non-Branch Office- regular periodic schedule (see the Firm's Internal Inspection Review Cycle for further details)
+- Each OSJ and any branch office that supervises one or more non-branch locations- at least annually (on a calendar-year basis) - Each Branch office that does not supervise one or more non-branch locations- at least every three years - Each Non-Branch Residential Supervisory Location (RSL)- once every three years - Each Non-Branch Office- regular periodic schedule (see the Firm's Internal Inspection Review Cycle for further details)